 Initial Exam Fees

-Several costs go into initial welding certification, so plan accordingly: certification exams at Knight School of Welding typically run $800–$1,100 depending on the credential, while individual initial tests are usually $300–$550 per test.
+Several costs go into initial welding certification, so plan accordingly.
+Certification exams at Knight School of Welding typically run $800–$1,100 depending on the credential, while individual initial tests are usually $300–$550 per test.

-You should factor those fees into your training budget along with required tools and safety gear, which can add $500–$1,500.
+Factor those fees into your training budget along with required tools and safety gear, which can add $500–$1,500.

 Renewal and Recertification